GustavoGomez092/sauron/README.md

 ## Usage

-Once activated, Sauron will automatically start logging user actions.
+Once activated, struck will automatically start logging user actions.

 Access the plugin's dashboard through the WordPress admin panel to view reports and configure settings.